aionnetwork/aion-docs/kernel/web3-access/web3-js/web3-eth-utils.md

 web3.utils.rightPad(string, characterAmount [, sign]) // ALIAS
 ```

-Adds a padding on the right of a string, Useful for adding paddings to
+Adds padding on the right of a string, Useful for adding paddings to
 HEX strings.

 <h3>Parameters</h3>

 1.  `string` - `String`: The string to add padding on the right.
-2.  `characterAmount` - `Number`: The number of characters the total
-    string should have.
+2.  `characterAmount` - `Number`: The number of characters the total string should have.
 3.  `sign` - `String` (optional): The character sign to use, defaults to
     `"0"`.